ErebusAres/discorddark/README.md

-# hackmudtheme
+# DiscordDark
 You will need BetterDiscord to use the theme.

-Download hackmud.theme.css and put it in your %appdata%\betterdiscord\themes folder
+Download discorddark.theme.css and put it in your %appdata%\betterdiscord\themes folder

 The theme auto updates if you press CTRL + R to restart discord. (if there is an update available)